 Taiwan has set itself the goal to have 20% of its energy from renewables by 2025.
 The country currently has 4.9% of its energy coming from renewables (Taipower).
 Celine Wang of Green Energy and Environment Laboratories at Industrial Technology Research Institute (ITRI), one of the keynote speakers of the Renewables Roundtable, elaborated on the offshore wind energy policy and development in Taiwan, offering great insights for the attendees.

-Next, Edgare Kerkwijk from Asia Wind Energy Association, who organised the 4th Asia Offshore Wind Day, broadened the scope of the evening by sharing an outlook for the Asia Pacific Offshore Wind Industry.
+Next, the scope of the evening was broadened by sharing an outlook for the Asia Pacific Offshore Wind Industry.
 Topics on the agenda included the outlook, policy, projects in the pipeline and challenges for the offshore wind market in China, Japan, South Korea and Taiwan.
-Like Edgare put it: the question is not if the Asia-Pacific region catch up with Europe with regards to offshore wind, but when.
+Like the presentor put it: the question is not if the Asia-Pacific region catch up with Europe with regards to offshore wind, but when.

 Human Capital Challenge in Offshore Wind

 However, the increase in offshore wind is creating a significant challenge on the human capital side: competent professionals.
 “Wind energy relies on highly trained experts and specialists and with all upcoming offshore wind targets and projects soon there just will not be enough people in the pool to choose from”, says Martine Rondeel, Global Commercial Director Renewables at Atlas Professionals.
 “That is why Atlas Professionals is joining forces with partners to share human capital knowledge and experience within the industry, focussing on cross training, setting up education facilities and competence management.”